petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-customizing-liferay-dxp/setting-up-claritys-distributor-solution.md

 1. For test purposes, go to the *Assignees* tab and assign this role to Harper Roberts.

 Great!
 Now Clarity can make sure the business development team's manager can view submitted applications, create evaluations, and approve or deny applications.
-Next, let's finish setting up Clarity's workflow.

 ## Conclusion